spider-rs/spider/examples/README.md

 - `cargo run --example scrape`

-1. Scrape and download the html file to fs [Download Html](./download.rs).
+1. Scrape and download the html file to fs [Download Html](./download.rs). \*Note: Only HTML is downloaded.

 - `cargo run --example download`